 How to Handle RSUs

-Once your company stock shares vest, you are faced with an important decision: sell or hold your shares.
+If you work for a public company, that means that you can decide whether to sell or hold them.
 There are advantages to both options, depending on your individual financial profile.

-Even if you are confident in the growth of your company, the stock market can be very unpredictable and if you hold a large chunk of your assets in one place, there is always a risk that you could lose a lot in the event of a sudden downturn.
+Even if you are confident your company will continue to grow, stock market volatility means there’s always a risk that you could lose a portion of your portfolio in the event of a sudden downturn.

-Thus, selling your vested RSU shares and using the cash to invest elsewhere in a more diversified fashion will help minimize your overall risk.
+Selling some or all of your vested RSU shares and investing the cash elsewhere in different types of investments could minimize your overall risk.

-When you work with SoFi Invest you have access to complimentary financial planning.
-The SoFi team can help you make the most of your restricted stock units.
+Whether you have RSUs or not, a great way to build a diversified portfolio is by opening an account with the SoFi Invest® brokerage platform, where you can buy stocks, ETFs, cryptocurrency, and even IPOs.
+When you work with SoFi Invest you have access to complimentary financial planning, which can help you make the most of your restricted stock units.

 Investment Risk: Diversification can help reduce some investment risk.
 It cannot guarantee profit, or fully protect in a down market.